 Unfortunately, many people who make a claim under these types of credit disability or debt cancellation policies often find their claims denied.
 There may be any number of bad faith insurance practices used by banks and credit card companies in order to deny a claim.
 Attorney Jonathan M. Feigenbaum can help protect your rights and explore your options when trying to collect on a claim under these policies.

-For Long-Term Disability Help, Contact Our Massachusetts Denied Insurance Claims Lawyer
+For Long-Term Disability Help, Contact Our Denied Insurance Claims Lawyer

 If you are struggling to collect a claim for a long-term disability, we are prepared to help.
-Contact our Massachusetts denied insurance claims lawyer online or call 617-357-9700, or toll-free at 866-396-9722, to schedule an appointment to discuss your situation.
+Contact our Denied insurance claims lawyer online or call 617-357-9700, or toll-free at 866-396-9722, to schedule an appointment to discuss your situation.